Cantonese Beef & Broccoli

 Ingredients

-• 1 lb flank steak sliced into 1/4 inch strips
+• 1 lb flank steak sliced thin against the grain (about ¼ inch strips)

 • 2 tbsp water